Tori Roloff Shares Adorable Updates On Jackson As 'Little People, Big World' Family Prepares For Christmas

-Tori and Zach Roloff of Little People, Big World recently wrapped up a fun vacation with friends and family in Hawaii and now they’re getting things ready at home for Christmas.
+Tori and Zach Roloff of Little People, Big World recently wrapped up a fun vacation with friends and family in Hawaii, and now they’re getting things ready at home for Christmas.
 This will be their second Christmas with their adorable little boy Jackson, but the first where he will pick up on some of the season’s excitement.

 Over the weekend, Tori Roloff shared a beautiful photo on Instagram of her with her little family as they searched for the perfect Christmas tree.
 The photo showed her with Zach, Jackson, and their sweet dog Murphy, and she wrote about how much she loves the holiday season and all of the magic it brings.

-That specific post actually included six photos in all, including one showing Tori, Zach, Jackson and Murph with Mr. and Mrs. Claus.
+That specific post actually included six photos in all, including one showing Tori, Zach, Jackson, and Murph with Mr. and Mrs. Claus.
 Other photos were of just Jackson, or Jackson and Murphy, and while it was clearly cold, the pictures were adorable.

 On Monday, the Little People, Big World star posted a photo on Instagram showing the decorated tree with Jackson in Christmas pajamas and Murphy right next to him.
 Tori said she’s obsessed with Jackson and Murph as a pair and it’s easy to see why.